Robert & Sheila Challey Music Scholarships

 Download Music Scholarship Forms

-Scholarships for music majors and other talented music students are available on the basis of need, academic achievement, musicianship, and service to the music department.
+Scholarships for music majors are available on the basis of need, academic achievement, musicianship, and service to the music department.

-Please note that these scholarships are intended for music majors.
+Please note these scholarships are intended for music majors.

 Established in 2006, the NDSU Challey Scholarship Fund is committed to attracting and sustaining the finest music students in the region.